sumanthegde/kridantaclient/README.md

 Go to [कृदन्तदर्शिका](https://t.co/9BwPXbIGzy) and click "Add To Chrome".

 ## Installing on Firefox
 1. Download the .xpi file from the `bin` folder.
-One way to do this is to right click this [link](https://github.com/sumanthegde/kridantaclient/raw/main/bin/64f65bb13fe045c6acfa-2.0.9.5.xpi) and select "Save Link As...".
+One way to do this is to _right-click_ [this link](https://github.com/sumanthegde/kridantaclient/raw/main/bin/64f65bb13fe045c6acfa-2.0.9.5.xpi) and select "Save Link As...".
 1. Open Firefox.
 1. Click on the menu button (usually represented by three horizontal lines) in the top-right corner.
 1. Select "Add-ons and themes" from the dropdown menu.